hvkwak/PIE-NET_Dataset_Preparation/README.md

 ```bash
 make_list.sh
 ```
-to prepare for dataset generation.
+which generates text files of lists to prepare for further steps.
 Then run other codes accordingly.
-Please check the details and arguments in advance. <br />
+Please check the details, directories and arguments in advance. <br />

 make_list.sh generates the a text file of filenames. <br />
 main_multiple_screens.sh runs main.sh in multiple screens in linux <br />